bassjansson/midi2dmx/README.md

 Use the Arduino IDE and select **Arduino Leonardo** as the board, doesn't matter which 32U4 board you have from the list of boards above.

+In case you are building the Beetle device from the first tutorial, start with the `midi2dmx-direct.ino` program.
+In case you are building the DIN5 device from the second tutorial, start with the `midi2dmx-mapped.ino` program.

+Do not forget to check the pin numbers and update them if necessary!

+It might be that some of your lights need some channels to be on another state than 0 before they turn on at all.
+For example, I have some lights which need some channels to be 255 to turn on because of some program function which needs to be selected.
+So please init your lights in the method `initDmxChannels()` if they happen to need that!

+If you are using a synthesizer to control your lights, you probably want to use the mapped version.
+But, every setup is different, and every light works differently, so please update the method `updateDmxChannels()` to match your lighting setup!

 ## Schematics

 #### USB-MIDI to DMX-out